 Important Disclaimer: This information is not intended as a substitute for professional medical advice, emergency treatment or formal first-aid training.
 Do NOT use this information to diagnose or develop a treatment plan for a health problem or disease without consulting a qualified health care provider.
 If you're in a life-threatening or emergency medical situation, seek medical assistance immediately.

-International Red Cross and Red Crescent Movement - An international humanitarian movement with approximately 97 million volunteers, members and staff worldwide which was founded to protect human life and health, to ensure respect for all human beings, and to prevent and alleviate human suffering.
+The International Red Cross and Red Crescent Movement is an international humanitarian movement with approximately 97 million volunteers, members and staff worldwide which was founded to protect human life and health, to ensure respect for all human beings, and to prevent and alleviate human suffering.
 The movement consists of several distinct organizations that are legally independent from each other, but are united within the movement through common basic principles, objectives, symbols, statutes and governing organizations.

 The use of CPR dates all the way back to 1740, yet even today, most Americans don't know how to perform it.
 Given properly and immediately to sudden cardiac arrest victims, CPR can save lives.
 Up to 150,000 people a year could be given a chance to live if more people knew first aid, says charity St John Ambulance.